Additional Guidelines During COVID-19 Pandemic 21-22 School Year

 - We are utilizing the cleaning/purifying systems installed in our air handlers that actively kill bacteria and germs.

 - Every evening our professional cleaning company will do a thorough job of disinfecting all the classrooms and bathrooms.

-CONNECTING WITH FAMILIES: drop off and pick up
+CONNECTING WITH FAMILIES:

 We want you and your child to feel welcomed each morning.
 Our new procedures may feel different than before, but we know that in time the relationships we develop will make these plans work well.